ambernettech/chefdk-fundamentals/scene_07.md

 7
 -

-We can include this information in our slash-e-t-c-slash-m-o-t-d by updating the contents of the file's content attribute.
+We can include this information in our slash-e-t-c-slash-m-o-t-d by updating the contents of the file resource's content attribute.

 Within the existing string value we've inserted a number of new lines for formatting and placed our ipaddress along with its value.